American Juniors: Following the show

-Upon completion of the competition, the American Juniors group consisted of Taylor and Tori Thompson, Chauncey Matthews, Lucy Hale, and Danielle White.
+Upon completion of the competition, the American Juniors group consisted of Taylor and Tori Thompson, Chauncey Matthews, Lucy Hale and Danielle White.
 The group made a brief appearance on the December 2003 TV special An American Idol Christmas.
-Their debut album American Juniors was released on October 26, 2004, after a year's delay from its original scheduled date.
+Their debut album American Juniors was released on October 6, 2004.
 The group disbanded in 2005, after having received relatively little publicity.

 Almost 20 years after the TV series, Lucy Hale is now the most widely known contestant from American Juniors, having acted in a number of films and television shows, most notably the series Pretty Little Liars from 2010 to 2017.
 She returned to her musical roots in 2014, with the release of the country album Road Between on Disney Music Group's "Nashville" label.

 Katelyn Tarver released her debut solo album, Wonderful Crazy, in 2005.
 From 2010 to 2013, she played Jo Taylor in the Nickelodeon TV series Big Time Rush.
 She has continued to act and release music.
 In 2019, she appeared on NBC's Songland.

+Kristinia DeBarge, although not finalist, managed to have a relatively successful career, releasing her first album entitled Exposed in July 2009, and a couple of albums and singles more, as well as participating as an actress in some television series and movies.

 Jordan McCoy was signed to Diddy's label, Bad Boy Records, having only released demos.
 She was part of the late-2000s revival of the defunct girl group, Dream (also formed by Diddy).

 In 2011, Tori and Taylor Thompson resurfaced on NBC's The Voice as a singing duo.
 They were selected and coached by Cee Lo Green but were voted off in the first live show.

 In 2020, American Juniors semifinalist Grace Leer auditioned for season 18 of American Idol.
 She made it to Hollywood after singing "Crowded Table" by The Highwomen.
 She eventually was eliminated at the Top 11.